TV6 (French TV channel): History

-Following the parliamentary elections of March 1986, the right returned to power.
-Jacques Chirac was Prime Minister and asked his new Minister of Communication, François Léotard, to implement the government's audiovisual policy: privatisation of TF1 and cancellation of the concessions of the two new private channels, La Cinq and TV6, which were too quickly awarded on pressure from the Élysée without a real call for tenders.
-By Decree No. 86-901 of 30 July 1986, Jacques Chirac's government decided to reallocate this channel before the end of its concession.
-Following an appeal by TV6, this decree was annulled by the decision of the Conseil d'État on 2 February 1987, because the Minister had not respected the legal deadline of the one-year concession.
+Following the 1986 French legislative election, the right, led by Jacques Chirac, established the first cohabitative government in the history of the Fifth Republic.
+Chirac asked his new Minister of Communication, François Léotard, to implement the government's audiovisual policy—the privatisation of TF1 and cancellation of the concessions of the two new private channels, La Cinq and TV6, which were too quickly awarded on pressure from the Élysée without a real call for tenders.
+By Decree No. 86-901, of 30 July 1986, Chirac's government decided to reallocate TV6's slot before the end of its concession.
+Following an appeal by TV6, this decree was annulled by decision of the Conseil d'État on 2 February 1987, because the Minister had not respected the legal deadline of the one-year concession.
 However, on 15 January 1987, the Commission nationale de la communication et des libertés (CNCL), which succeeded the Haute Autorité de la communication audiovisuelle on 30 September 1986, set out the general and specific obligations of "private national free-to-air terrestrial television" in Decisions No. 87-1 and 87–2.
-On 2 February 1987, Decree No. 87-51 terminated the concession contract for the sixth channel, which ended at midnight on 28 February 1987 and at the same time opened the call for applications for the reallocation of the network.
-The CNCL was hearing the Métropole Télévision project presented by Lyonnaise des Eaux in partnership with CLT, the producer Marin Karmitz (MK2) and the press group Amaury, the Télé Fiction Musique group, as well as TV6, candidate for its own succession.
+On 2 February 1987, Decree No. 87-51 terminated the concession contract for the sixth channel, which was due to expire at midnight on 28 February 1987, and at the same time opened the call for applications for the reallocation of the network.
+The CNCL was hearing the Métropole Télévision (M6) project presented by Lyonnaise des Eaux in partnership with CLT, the producer Marin Karmitz (MK2) and the press group Amaury, the Télé Fiction Musique group, as well as TV6, candidate for its own succession.

-To thwart the project Métropole Télévision de la Lyonnaise des Eaux and CLT, which was favored by the government (Jacques Chirac having already promised the sixth channel to his friend Jérôme Monod, CEO of Lyonnaise des Eaux, as well as to CLT against an agreement on the Luxembourg vote on the common agricultural policy), Publicis then negotiated with Lyonnaise des Eaux to make a new round table involving both new and old operators, as Silvio Berlusconi had done a few days earlier with Robert Hersant for La Cinq.
-However, the negotiations did not succeed and on February 25 and 26, 1987, the CNCL allocated the sixth network to Métropole Télévision.
+In an attempt to thwart the M6 proposal, which was favoured by the government (Chirac having already promised the sixth channel to his friend Jérôme Monod, CEO of Lyonnaise des Eaux, as well as to CLT against an agreement on the Luxembourg vote on the common agricultural policy), Publicis then negotiated with Lyonnaise des Eaux to make a new round table involving both new and old operators, as Silvio Berlusconi had done a few days earlier with Robert Hersant for La Cinq.
+However, the negotiations did not succeed and at the end of February, the CNCL allocated the sixth channel slot to M6.
 Serge Gainsbourg, Johnny Hallyday, Eddy Mitchell and other personalities, called on the government in vain to try to save TV6.